How I Made Over $1,100 Selling My Clothes On Poshmark

 If you're looking for a rapid-fire closet clear out, Poshmark may not be the route to go.
 I never know how long it's going to take for something to sell (or why some pieces sell and others don't).
 Your odds are better if you style your photos nicely and have popular brand names.
 Even then, waiting for sales will likely require patience.

-I wouldn't consider myself the most "successful" Posher by any means, but hopefully you find these tips helpful!
+Hopefully you find these tips helpful!
 FYI—this is not a sponsored post.
 I am not getting paid to say these things.
 I've just had a good experience with Poshmark.
 It's hassle-free and I like that they make it easy by emailing you a pre-paid shipping label.

 That being said, if you're on Poshmark and have any tips that I didn't include, I would love to hear them!
 I also know there are several other apps out there to sell your clothes on.
 If you've had experience with a different app, I'd love to hear what the pros/cons are!

 Shop my closet on Poshmark: https://poshmark.com/closet/taylordturner